 Largely because of sensationalized press coverage on the rare occasions when serious incidents happen, caving is seen by many as a dangerous sport.
-This perception however, is not supported by objective evidence.
-The obvious risks can all be managed with an appropriate combination of equipment, technique and preparedness and in fact, in terms of injury rates per hour of participation, caving compares favourably with many other sports.
+This perception, however, is not supported by objective evidence.
+The obvious risks can all be managed with an appropriate combination of equipment, technique, and preparedness.
+In fact, in terms of injury rates per hour of participation, caving compares favourably with many other sports.

-Any risk assessment has to identify things which are likely to happen and things which are unlikely to happen, as well as identifying whether a hazard presents the possibility of severe or minor consequences.
-A hazard with severe consequence (usually, but not always, bodily injury) but which is very unlikely to happen actually presents a lower risk than a hazard which has less severe consequences but which is more likely to occur.
-Low consequence events which happen regularly are usually managed as a matter of course, and in caving there are some high-risk hazards which are common (examples being high rainfall and falls from a height) and so the appropriate protection measures are also well understood.
+Any risk assessment has to identify things that are likely to happen and things that are unlikely to happen, as well as to identify whether a hazard presents the possibility of severe or minor consequences.
+A hazard with severe consequence (usually, but not always, bodily injury) but which is very unlikely to happen actually presents a lower risk than a hazard that has less severe consequences but is more likely to occur.
+Low-consequence events that happen regularly are usually managed as a matter of course, and in caving there are some high-risk hazards that are common (examples being high rainfall and falls from a height) and so the appropriate protection measures are also well understood.

-Therefore, the primary value of risk assessment is in identifying less frequent, usually serious events, and ensuring that you are prepared for them when the occur.
-However, low consequence events which happen infrequently must also be considered and it’s important not to take for granted the protection measures for the common high risk hazards.
+Therefore, the primary value of risk assessments is in identifying less frequent, usually serious events, and ensuring that you are prepared for them when they occur.
+However, low-consequence events which happen infrequently must also be considered and it’s important not to take for granted the protection measures for the common high-risk hazards.

 If you have a risk assessment you are prepared to share, please send us a copy and we’ll add it to the list above.